The Hardkiss: 2014–present

 In 2014, the Hardkiss presented its first album, Stones and Honey, which contained more than ten previously released songs as well as the band's first song in Ukrainian, "Прірва", written in response to the loss of people in Kyiv and human conflict during Euromaidan.
 The record was named Best Music Album at the 2015 YUNA award ceremony, where the track "Stones" also won the award for Best Song.

 The band's first album was followed by an EP titled Cold Altair, which included the previously known "Tony, Talk!" and "Organ", the new songs "Altair", "Doctor Thomases", and "Hammer", an acoustic version of "Shadows of Time", renamed to "Shadows of Light", as well as two remixes of "Tony, Talk!"
 The EP cover art was created by the artist Denys Tsiperko, who has developed characters for Marvel and Riot Games.
-Sanina said that the record was "a lot harder and more alternative" than the band's previous work.
+Sanina said that the record was heavier and "more alternative" than the band's previous work.